 Similar Games With More Accessibility Features for Navigation

-If you want to play Home Quest, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Home Quest, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Home Quest has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 5 accessibility features for Controls in Home Quest which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Additional gestures may be required for games played with a screenreader like VoiceOver.

 One Tap Targeted: Can play with touchscreen, tap in specific locations.

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.